ALERT: Rowley Law PLLC is Inve - GuruFocus.com

 PR Newswire

 NEW YORK, Aug.
-1, 2022 /PRNewswire/ -- Rowley Law PLLC is investigating potential securities law violations by EVO Payments, Inc. (NASDAQ: EVOP) and its board of directors concerning the proposed acquisition of the company by Global Payments Inc. (NYSE: GPN).
-Stockholders will receive $34.00 for each share of EVO Payments stock that they hold.
-The transaction is valued at approximately $4 billion and is expected to close by the first quarter of 2023.
+2, 2022 /PRNewswire/ -- Rowley Law PLLC is investigating potential securities law violations by Cowen Inc. (NASDAQ: COWN) and its board of directors concerning the proposed acquisition of the company by TD Bank Group (NYSE: TD).
+Stockholders will receive $39.00 for each share of Cowen stock that they hold.
+The transaction is valued at approximately $1.3 billion and is expected to close in the first quarter of 2023.

 Rowley Law PLLC represents shareholders nationwide in class actions and derivative lawsuits in complex corporate litigation.
 For more information about the firm and its attorneys, please visit http://www.rowleylawpllc.com.